Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/data-types.md

 - 2^3 = 8
 - etc

-So if we want to represent the number 11 in base 2, we can see it contains one 8, one 2, and one 1.
+So if we want to represent the number eleven in base 2, we can see it contains one 8, one 2, and one 1.

 | Columns: | 8 | 4 | 2 | 1 |
 |----------|---|---|---|---|